Skip to content

 Auto-detect all installed providers

-# Empty providers list = auto-instruments every supported package that is installed
+init(service_name="my-service") # auto-instruments every supported package that is installed

 Get the OpenTelemetry Tracer instance for creating custom spans around arbitrary code blocks.